vrokad/build-guide/topic/k2c-qli-build-ga/build_addn_info.rst

 Build with GitHub using firmware and extras
 ============================================

+Use this information to build various Qualcomm Linux Yocto layers including the ``meta-qcom-hwe``, ``meta-qcom-extras``, ``meta-qcom-qim-product-sdk``, and ``meta-qcom-robotics-sdk`` using selective proprietary sources and binaries/libraries.

 .. note:: This information is applicable only for authorized users.
 To upgrade your access, go to `Qualcomm support page <https://www.qualcomm.com/support/working-with-qualcomm>`__.

-Use this information to build various Qualcomm Linux Yocto layers including the ``meta-qcom-hwe``, ``meta-qcom-extras``, ``meta-qcom-qim-product-sdk``, and ``meta-qcom-robotics-sdk`` layers using selective proprietary sources and binaries/libraries.

 .. include:: host_machine_requirements_reg_unreg.rst